MonarchAttention: Zero-Shot Conversion to Fast, Hardware-Aware Structured Attention: Experiments

 \paragraph{Question Answering with Encoder-Only Transformer.} We convert the initial 4 and final 4 layers of the 12 attention layers, each having 12 heads with sequence length $N=384$ and head dimension $d=64$, of the 125M parameter RoBERTa-B \citep{liu2019roberta} that has been pre-trained on a large English corpus and fine-tuned on SQuAD1.1 \citep{rajpurkar2016squad} for question answering.
-As before, to evaluate the performance at different FLOP counts, we vary the block size $b$ for \ma{}, and vary the rank for Performer and Nystr\"omformer; see \Cref{app:roberta} for more details on the set-up.
+To evaluate the performance at different FLOP counts, we fix $T=1$ and vary the block size $b$ for \ma{}, and vary the rank for Performer and Nystr\"omformer; see \Cref{app:roberta} for more details on the set-up.
 The results are shown in the right panel of \Cref{fig:vit-roberta}.
 Once again, \ma{} achieves significant improvement over other baselines -- compared to the original softmax attention, \ma{} loses only 10 points in F1 score to reduce attention FLOPs by 60\%, or matches the performance to reduce attention FLOPs by 35\%.
+We additionally provide a per-layer ablation study in \Cref{app:ablation_roberta} to understand the impact of converting different layers in this setting.

 \paragraph{Summarization with Encoder-Decoder Transformer.} We convert all 6 attention layers, each having 12 heads with head dimension $d=64$, in the encoder of the 139M parameter BART-B \citep{lewis2020bart} that has been pre-trained on a large English corpus and fine-tuned on BookSum-chapters \citep{kryscinski2022booksum} for summarization.
 We only convert the encoder model and leave the decoder intact.
-To evaluate the benefits of sub-quadratic attention for processing longer sequences, we truncate the text to be summarized to various sequence lengths $N$ for each method; see \Cref{app:bart} for more details on the set-up.
+To evaluate the benefits of sub-quadratic attention for processing longer sequences, we truncate the text to be summarized to various sequence lengths $N$ for each method, with $T \in \{2, 3\}$ for \ma{} depending on the sequence length; see \Cref{app:bart} for more details on the set-up.
 The results are shown in \Cref{fig:bart}.
 We see that \ma{} achieves a strictly better ROUGE score \citep{lin2004rouge} vs. FLOPs tradeoff than even softmax attention, due to accurate and efficient processing of longer sequences.
 In particular, the $N=8192$ \ma{} model improves on the $N=2048$ softmax attention model by $0.75$ on ROUGE-1 and $0.5$ on ROUGE-L with slightly fewer FLOPs, while the $N=8192$ Nystr\"omformer model with similar FLOPs does strictly worse than softmax.
+Although we are mainly focused on the zero-shot setting, we also investigate the post-swap fine-tuning performance and stability of \ma{} on this task in \Cref{app:bart_finetune}.